 Check that the low beams are working.
 If they aren’t, there may be a problem with the wire harness that goes to the headlight or the wires inside the headlights.
 Make sure the wire harness is pressed firmly into the headlight assembly.
 The wires inside the headlight may also be damaged or shorted.

 A faulty headlight module can also be the reason why you may get active headlamps to stop working.
 The hardware inside the module can fail, most commonly due to corrosion or a software glitch that can prevent it from working properly.
 For further troubleshooting, read the fault codes with a Mercedes-Benz scanner.

 How do I know if my Mercedes has Active Headlamps?

-The active headlamp system adjusts the low beam reflector for better visibility and light projection based on vehicle speed and steering wheel position.
+The active headlamp system adjusts the low-beam reflector for better visibility and light projection based on vehicle speed and steering wheel position.
 Not all Mercedes-Benz vehicles have this feature.
-It is part of the Lightning Package, which for most models, is an add-on option.
+It is part of the Lightning Package, an add-on option for most models.

 Mercedes vehicles that have active headlamps have the following code in the Datacard.